Error signals for overcoming the laser power limits of gravitational-wave detectors: Introduction

-In this paper, we present a novel sensing technique that can provide these critical error signals using thermal imaging cameras for optics in a thermal steady state.
-This condition will be ensured in future LIGO operation, as the LIGO A+ upgrades include an offline 10.6-$\mu \rm m$ laser heating system for each input test mass (ITM), known as the Central HEater for Transient Attenuation (CHETA)~\cite{CHETA_concept}, designed to maintain the thermal steady state of the optic when the main laser beam is not present due to lock loss.
-Furthermore, our sensing technique can be used to match the size and location of the CHETA beam to the interferometer's main laser beam, as the algorithm runs on millisecond timescales, which is much faster than the typical thermal transient timescale of minutes to hours.
-We describe this sensing technique in \S\ref{sec:procedure} and demonstrate its feasibility in \S\ref{sec:performance}, assuming realistic sensor resolution limits.
-We then show in \S\ref{sec:impact} that the improved capability provided by this technique to infer, and thus to more finely correct, thermally-driven wavefront errors in gravitational-wave detectors will significantly improve their quantum-limited strain sensitivity, which we find can be improved up to 34\% in LIGO~A+.
-Finally, we discuss the enabling impact of this work on future gravitational-wave detectors, beyond A+, in \S\ref{sec:conclusion}.
+We describe our thermal-imaging-enhanced wavefront error sensing technique in \S\ref{sec:procedure} and demonstrate its feasibility in \S\ref{sec:performance}, assuming realistic sensor resolution limits.
+We then show in \S\ref{sec:impact} that the improved capability provided by this technique to infer, and thus to more finely correct, thermally-driven wavefront errors in gravitational-wave detectors will significantly improve their quantum-limited strain sensitivity, which we find can be improved up to 31\% in LIGO~A+.
+Finally, we discuss the impact of this work on future gravitational-wave detectors, beyond A+, in \S\ref{sec:conclusion}.